 He slowly turned to Mr. Horn with wide eyes.
 His assumptions couldn’t be true, but as he checked the teacher he had loathed for two years, he realized the hapless man was dead!
 The warmth was receding surely, but Peter could tell he had not died long ago.
 Mr. Horn had been stripped unexpectedly from life, and what was worse, his murderer was present in the very same building Peter stood in.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, AedanCrossWrite a Review